-A few days before the Supreme Court announced the new verdict, photographs supposed to be of Dmitriev’s naked foster daughter once again found their way to the nationwide Rossiya-24 TV channel.
+A few days before the High Court announced the new verdict, photographs supposed to be of Dmitriev’s naked foster daughter once again found their way to the nationwide Rossiya-24 TV channel.

 “This anonymous leaking of photos of an unknown naked child on the eve of the verdict was carried out by the law-enforcement agencies to shape public opinion and exert pressure on the court,” says defence attorney Arkady Ostrovsky, “because apart from them no one else has access to the materials of the criminal case.
 The person behind this leak is to be found among the staff of the Investigative Committee and the FSB.
 By leaking these photos they have themselves committed the crime of which Dmitriev was initially accused and later acquitted.